 Study at a University dedicated to health science education!

 Occupational Therapy education began at St. Ambrose in 1987.
 OT Students have an opportunity to learn and work with students in the Physical Therapy, Speech and Language Pathology, Physician Assistant, Nursing, Social Work, and Teacher Education programs with a focus on inter-professional client care.
-A student-led outreach clinic to the under-served in the Quad Cities is an exciting new community service.

 Study with outstanding Occupational Therapy faculty!

 The OT Faculty and Staff have wide-ranging clinical experience and experience in teaching, mentoring student research, and engaging in community service outreach and scholarship.

 Study where strong clinical relationships support experiential learning!

 The OT Department has relationships with clinicians and clinics in the local community, region, country, and abroad.
 Multiple community outreach experiences allow for additional opportunities.
 Experiential learning and reflection is an emphasis in the curriculum so students can connect classroom study with real-world observations as knowledge and skill is developed.